 Let your new cat out for a couple hours at a time while you are home.
 Once your pets are acquainted, you can let your new pet out when you’re home.
 Make sure you leave the door open to their room, so they know where the food, water, and litter box are.
 Praise good behavior, such as smelling each other without hissing or growling, and scold any slapping, hissing or growling that may occur.
 If hissing and growling are still happening, make sure you put your new cat back into their room when you leave for the day or go to bed at night.

 When it’s time, you’ll know.
 You’ll notice hissing and growling have ceased and maybe you even caught them laying together!
 That’s when it’s okay to leave the door open forever and even remove the litter box, food, and water from the extra room.
 Just make sure your new cat knows where the other litter box, food, and water are located in the house!

 Remember, this process may take longer depending on the temperament of the animals and the situation.
-For some people, it may take a few days; for some people, it may take a few weeks and sometimes it may take a few months.
+For some people, it may take a few days, for some people it may take a few weeks, and sometimes it may take a few months.
+The “magic number” that is recommend by behaviorist is 3-3-3.
+3 days to decompress in their own room, 3 weeks to get comfortable enough to start being themselves and 3 months until they are fully comfortable and settled.
 Be patient and trust the process.
 You wouldn’t get rid of your child if they were fighting with their sibling, so please don’t give up on your pet either.